hmcts/ops-runbooks/network/palos/connecting.md

 ---
 ## Uk West

-The connectivity for the UK west Palos, via the VPN, is not currently set up.
-To access these Palos you will need add a rule to allow connectivity from your IP address to the Palo on port 443, example rule below.
+The connectivity for the UK west Palos, via the VPN, is not currently set up so connecting to them is slightly different to Uk south.
+To access these Palos you will need add a rule to allow connectivity from your IP address to the Palo on port 443.
 You can add a rule by going to the VMs via one of the links below and adding an inbound rule on the Networking tab.

+1. Create the NSG rule to allow your IP on port 443.
+(Example below)
+2. Either retrieve the IP address of the Palo VM via the links below or the AZ cli
+3. Pull the admin password from the `hmcts-infra-dmz-prod-int` key vault
+    - **Non Production** - `az keyvault secret show --vault-name hmcts-infra-dmz-nonprodi --name firewall-password --query value -o tsv`
+    - **Production** - `az keyvault secret show --vault-name hmcts-infra-dmz-prod-int --name firewall-password --query value -o tsv`
+4. Log in as the user `localadmin` and use the firewall-password from the step above as the password.

 <details>